microsoft/wpa/.github/analyst_guide_distribution.md

 # Distribution Functions

-**Distribution** functions allow you to go beyond aggregated averages, and diagnose whether metrics are skewed, evenly distributed, or contain outliers.
+**Distribution** functions allow you to drill deeper into groups, to diagnose if the averages are truly representative of that group, or if they are hiding pockets of individuals with divergent behaviour (outliers).

 ## Grouping individuals

-The `collaboration_dist()` function allows you to produce a 100% stacked bar chart an Standard Person Query, with employees distributed in groups according to their amount of collaboration hours.
+The `collaboration_dist()` function produces a 100% stacked bar chart using a Standard Person Query as input.
+This plot will allow you to see how employees distributed in groups according to specific ranges of collaboration hours.

 ```R
 sq_data %>% collaboration_dist()